-For example, a sporting event, does your company have connection within the sports industry you can harness?
+For example, a sporting event, does your company have a connection within the sports industry you can harness?
 If you are hosting a gala, do you have the ability to hire popular or renowned talent for the event through connections?

 Likewise, when it comes to weakness, where are you lacking in relation to the event at hand?

-Is your budget limiting you to other possibilities and if so, how can you increase or gain extra funds?
+Is your budget limiting you to other possibilities, and if so, how can you increase or gain extra funds?

 For the opportunity section, you would highlight any unique opportunities around you that can help propel the event to even greater success.